 Figure S3.1 shows a network constructed from only the High Node Throughput compounds.
 Reconstructing the network with only this subset of compounds yields a much smaller more manageable network.

 Perfect Match compounds match a literature reference exactly.
 Pathway Match compounds are High Node Throughput compounds that are found on a degradation pathway to or from a Perfect Match compound.
-Network Outliers are High Node Throughput compounds that have a Perfect Match compound either above or below them in their degradation chains.
+Network Outliers are High Node Throughput compounds that do not have a Perfect Match compound either above or below them in their degradation chains.
 Table S3.1 contains the SMILES codes for the Pathway Match compounds.

 Table S3.1: Fluorene Yellow Node (Pathway Matches) Smiles Codes